EndlessCrawler/crawler-sdk/README.md

 ## Included Packages

-ALPHA.
-Use with caution, anything can change and break at any time!
+EARLY ALPHA.
+Use with caution, anything can change and break at any time.

+In development:

 * `@avante/crawler-data` : Game data and tools
 * `@avante/crawler-api` : Web3 API, contracts ABI